Cumulo-pro/SpicenetTools/monitoring/metrics.md

 ### LAST FINALIZED HEIGHT
 **Metric**: `last_finalized_height`
 **Description**:
-The `last_finalized_height` metric records the block height of the last finalized block in Spicenet.
+The `last_finalized_height` metric records the block height of the last finalized block in Spicenet, which corresponds to the last block in the Celestia chain.
 Like the previous metric, it is a gauge that reflects changes over time as new blocks are finalized.

 Monitoring this metric is essential to ensure that the system is consistently processing blocks and finalizing them as expected.
 A sudden discrepancy between `latest_rollup_height` and `last_finalized_height` may indicate an issue with block finalization.

 **Value Interpretation**:
-This value represents the height of the last block that was finalized.
+This value represents the height of the last block that was finalized in the Celestia chain.
 If this value is lower than the rollup height, it may suggest a delay or issue in finalizing blocks.

 **Example Value**:
 `last_finalized_height 4672419`